 The operations and planning for Perth and Jandakot airports are under the jurisdiction of the Federal Minister for Infrastructure and Regional Development.

 Recognising the strategic importance of the airports, the Department of Transport liaises with Perth Airport Pty Ltd and Jandakot Airport Holdings on a range of issues including providing comment to the Airports' Master Plans and Major Development Plans.

 The Department of Transport's aim is to influence planning and development decisions relating to both airports that will achieve the best aviation industry and environmental outcomes for the community.

-In 1997, Westralia Airports Corporation (Now: Perth Airport Pty Ltd) leased Perth International Airport from the Commonwealth Government for a period of 99 years.
-This is a key piece of transport infrastructure is vital to the development of the State's economy and is located only 5km from the city centre of Perth.
+Perth Airport is a key piece of transport infrastructure vital to the development of the State's economy and is located only 5km from the city centre of Perth.

 |Bureau of Infrastructure, Transport and Regional Economics (BITRE)|

-In 1998, Jandakot Airport Holdings Pty Ltd (JAH) leased Jandakot Airport from the Commonwealth Government for a period of up to 99 years.
-Situated about 17 kilometres south of Perth's CBD, Jandakot Airport is Western Australia's major General Aviation (GA) airport and one of the busiest GA airports in the southern hemisphere.
+Situated about 17 km south of Perth's CBD, Jandakot Airport is Western Australia's major General Aviation (GA) airport and one of the busiest GA airports in the southern hemisphere.